harvard-edge/MAVBench/README.md

 ### Profiling
 - cd MAVBench_base_dir/build-scripts
-- modify the host_setup_env_var to reflect your environment variables
 - host_setup_env_var.cmd
-- cd MAVBench_base_dir/test_benches
+- cd MAVBench_base_dir/test_benches/configs
+- modify the config file as you like (provide a link here as to the descriptions of the variables in jason file)
-- python loader\clct_data.py --config configs\${your_config_file}  (example hello_world.config.json)
+- python loader\clct_data.py --config configs\${your_config_file}  (example hellworld-config.json)

-Note: if you use method 1 for profiling, game_path needs to be set to the executable address which is in (tell them where);however
-      if you use method 2 for profiling, game_path needs to be left empty and unreal needs to be started at the time of profiling
+Note: For follow the leader (you can trigger the person (leader) to start moving by pressing r.
+This time can also be set using the config file)
 ## Paper
 More technical details are available in our paper published in Micro 2018.(https://d.pr/f/fqspYT);